stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/02-creating-the-screenlet-ui.markdown

     ![Figure 3: Add these constraints to the Table View in the XIB.](../../../images/ios-lp-xib-constraints.png)

+Your Theme's XIB is now finished.
+Next, you'll create your View class.

 ## Creating the Theme's View Class

 Every Theme needs a View class that controls its behavior.
 Since the XIB file